TheSongOfEnderion/josee/Chapters/Chapter 4 - Problem with a Teritory (2).md

 "Wait", the shock suddenly returned to Schulga's eyes, "Did you kill this thing?!"

 "...
 Yes", Josee coldly replied, "Prepare it.
-We will have a feast."
+We shall have a feast."

 ◇ ◇ ◇ ◇ ◇